 14. Don’t choose downtown lodging

-Another option for saving money on hotels, which is especially helpful in bigger places such as Reykjavik, is to stay outside the downtown area.
+Another option for saving money on hotels, which is especially helpful in bigger places such as Reykjavík.
+When choosing a hotel in Reykjavík, it is better to stay outside the downtown area.
 With a rental car, you can stay on the edge of the city and still be able to visit centrally located attractions easily, as you'll be able to find free parking spots in Reykjavik.

 Speaking of which, we also suggest choosing a place which offers free parking; make the most of it by walking where you can or study public transport routes so you can catch a bus after a night out.